Rich Reel

 I can frustrate some managers that wish to steer me toward high-value tasks;

-a balance of high-level and low-level tasks is actually essential to my health and happiness.
+balance with low-level tasks is actually essential to my health and happiness.

-I've worked on a wide array of projects supporting scientists and engineers with many in the past 20 years in some way connected to DNA sequencing.
+I've worked on a wide array of projects supporting scientists and engineers with most connected to biotechnology.

 One particularly successful project was the (now obsolete) ABI PRISM® 3700 Genetic Analyzer

-which significantly sped up sequencing the first human genome.
+which significantly sped up sequencing the first human genome in the very early 2000's.

 In addition to building the first proof-of-concept unit, I designed the final instrument's detector,